CodingLiterature/CodingLiterature.github.io/about.md

 # About the Author
 Hi!
 My name is Vishal Salgotra.
 I am coding in C++ since 2003.
-I have spent significant time on large C++ codebases of Gaming, HFT and Investment Banks.
+I have spent significant time on large C++ codebases of Gaming, Investment Banks, High Frequency and Algo Trading Firms.
 I am happy to take feedback, don't hesitate to drop a commment on a post.
 You can also contact me by sending an [e-mail](mailto:salgotra.vishal@gmail.com).

 Also, you can learn more about me on below platforms: